-- 5.66 An authorised undertaking shall demonstrate that its internal model is widely used in and plays an important role in its system of governance, referred to in article 18I of the Act and the Chapter on Systems of Governance in particular in the undertaking's: - (a) risk-management system as laid down in paragraphs 3.1 to 3.9 of the Chapter on Systems of Governance, and their decision-making processes; - (b) economic and solvency capital assessment and allocation processes, including the assessment referred to in paragraphs 4.1 to 4.7 of the Chapter on Systems of Governance. - 5.67 An authorised undertaking shall also demonstrate that the frequency of calculation of its Solvency Capital Requirement using the internal model is consistent with the frequency with which it uses its internal model for the purposes set out in paragraph 5.66.

-5.68 The Board of Directors shall be responsible for ensuring the ongoing appropriateness of the design and operations of the internal model of the authorised undertaking, and that the internal model continues to appropriately reflect the risk profile of the undertaking concerned.
+- 5.5.73 An authorised undertaking shall demonstrate that its internal model is widely used in and plays an important role in its system of governance, referred to in article 18I of the Act and Chapter 6 in Part B of these Insurance Rules in particular in the undertaking's: - (a) risk-management system as laid down in paragraphs 6.3.1 to 6.3.9 of Chapter 6 in Part B of these Insurance Rules, and their decision-making processes; - (b) economic and solvency capital assessment and allocation processes, including the assessment referred to in paragraphs 6.4.1 to 6.4.7 of Chapter 6 in Part B of these Insurance Rules. - 5.5.74 An authorised undertaking shall also demonstrate that the frequency of calculation of its Solvency Capital Requirement using the internal model is consistent with the frequency with which it uses its internal model for the purposes set out in paragraph 5.5.72. - 5.5.75 The Board of Directors shall be responsible for ensuring the ongoing appropriateness of the design and operations of the internal model of the authorised undertaking, and that the internal model continues to appropriately reflect the risk profile of the undertaking concerned.